hexdump0815/linux-mainline-on-arm-chromebooks/readme.md

 - create an empty boot bitmap file via 'touch nothing'
 - write this empty boot bitmap into the flash file via 'gbb_utility -s --bmpfv=nothing bios.bin'
 - write back the modified flash file via 'flashrom -w bios.bin'
+- to be on the safe side maybe redo the gbb flag settings from above as it might have been undone in case the bios.bin file was read before the gbb flags were set
 - now you can continue with the re-enabling of the write protection as described above

 it seems to be possible to do a similar cleanup of the intial developer mode screen on newer devices as well according to https://www.reddit.com/r/chromeos/comments/hbajeg/bios_bitmaps_question/fv8uncy/ - i tried it on an elm chromebook and it worked using the following commands: